How to Troubleshoot a Malfunctioning Driver on Windows

-A quick guide to free you from all the hassle of a corrupt driver.
+A quick guide to free you from all the hassle of a malfunctioning driver.
 Learn how to tackle next time another one goes haywire.

 There are times when a particular USB port isn’t working on your windows computer, or god forbid your computer Wi-Fi doesn’t seem to connect to your home Wi-Fi after an update, or else you’re not able to toggle your screen brightness.
 In any of the cases, you might not have a clue where to start from.
 Usually, in these kinds of scenarios, the reason is a malfunctioning driver.